WFTV Career Tips and Tricks: Camera & Sound

 Hosted by WFTV member Liz McIntyre, Career Tips and Tricks: Camera and Sound is part of a strand of panel talks offering inspirational expert advice on how to get hired and succeed in your dream job in TV, film or VR and Games.
 Whether you’re just starting out, consolidating your career, or curious about transferring your skills to a different role, come and join us!

-Inspirational speakers Tania Freimuth (Cinematographer); Anna Bertmark (Sound Designer and Editor), Babita Bahal (BBC Content Lead for Diversity and Inclusion) and Susan Stein (Camerawoman); will be discussing how to forge careers in Camera and Sound.
+Inspirational speakers Tania Freimuth (Cinematographer); Anna Bertmark (Sound Designer and Editor) and Babita Bahal (BBC Content Lead for Diversity and Inclusion); will be discussing how to forge careers in Camera and Sound.

 Tania Freimuth is an award winning Cinematographer accredited for Feature, Short Film narrative fiction and Documentaries that have been filmed in Europe, India and USA.
 Earlier this year she was honoured to be one of the first people and the only woman to shoot a film with the newly released Canon Sumire Prime Lenses.
 In addition to being commended for her skill on commercial and corporate productions, in 2018 she was nominated for the Cinematography award at Underwire Film Festival for Pitfall and won Best Cinematography for her craft in lighting and the visual narrative on the multi award winning film ‘Kid Gloves’.
 As a member of the GBCT she has professionally graduated up the scale of the camera department working on high end drama for Television.